Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 Warning: When a 5V-tolerant GPIO pin on the STM32F103C8 is switched to Analog Input mode, it can only accept a maximum voltage of 3.3V.
 Applying 5V in this mode may potentially damage the pin and will result in inaccurate ADC readings.

-We will use a push button as an input for the STM32F103C8 GPIO pin PB0.
-First, let’s assemble the STM32F103C8 and the push button on a breadboard according to the following schematic diagram:
+This section explains how to configure an STM32F103C8 GPIO pin as a pull-up input, utilizing a push button to provide input to GPIO pin PB0.
+First, assemble the STM32F103C8 microcontroller and the push button on the breadboard according to the following schematic diagram:

 Circuit of push button and STM32F103C8 with input Pull-Up configuration